fergabi17/corona-spin/README.md

     - ```git clone https://github.com/fergabi17/corona-spin/```
 - When this completes you have your own version of the website
 - The website can be run by opening one of the index.html file within a web browser

+This website is hosted on github.com.
+To deploy your own version of the website:
+- Create a repository on github called corona-spin
+- On the repository page, click on settings
+- Scroll until the GitHub pages section
+- In the dropbox, select 'Master Branch' (or the branch you're using)
+- Wait a few minutes and your website will be deployed at https://"YOUR_USER".github.io/corona-spin/

 This website was developed in Visual Studio Code.